Prepare a Speech or Presentation For An Audience

 Things to Remember DURING the Speech Presentation

-- 1Eye Contact.Always observe direct eye contact with the audience.
-This will give them the feeling that you would like to establish a good connection to you audience.
-This also shows that you are confident and you know what you are talking about.Advertisement
+- 1Always maintain direct eye contact with the audience.
+This will give them the feeling that you are engaged with them, and they will be with you.
+This also shows that you are confident and you know what you are talking about.Eye Contact.Advertisement

 - Avoid too tight clothes.
 You could possibly loose a button or rip your clothes while doing some of your gestures.